Olga Hepnarová

-Olga Hepnarová (30 June 1951 – 12 March 1975) was a Czechoslovak rampage killer, who on 10 July 1973, killed eight people with a truck in Prague.
-Hepnarová was convicted and sentenced to death, and was executed in 1975, the last woman executed in Czechoslovakia.
+Olga Hepnarová (30 June 1951 – 12 March 1975) was a Czech rampage killer, who on 10 July 1973, killed eight people by ramming them with a truck in Prague.
+Hepnarová was convicted and sentenced to death, and was executed in 1975.
+She was the last woman executed in Czechoslovakia.

 Background

-Olga Hepnarová was born on 30 June 1951, in Prague, to Czech parents.
+Olga Hepnarová was born on 30 June 1951 in Prague.
 Her father was a bank clerk and her mother was a dentist.
 Hepnarová was an average child, but later developed psychiatric problems, which manifested in an inability to communicate with people.

-In 1964 she attempted suicide by overdosing on her medication.
+In 1964, she attempted suicide by overdosing on her medication.
 She spent a year in a psychiatric ward at a hospital in Opařany, where she was beaten and abused after an attempted escape.
 She was declared "neither homosexual, nor heterosexual" by the specialists, and no mental illness was diagnosed.
 Hepnarová later worked at various jobs but was usually fired shortly after being hired, including when she was trained as a bookbinder in Prague and then worked in Cheb for a year before returning to Prague.
 She ended up working as a truck driver.
 Gradually she lost contact with her family, especially her father and older sister.
-She bought a cabin that she had brought to the village of Oleško, from where she commuted to work.
+She bought a cabin in the village of Oleško, from where she commuted to work.
 She later sold the cabin and bought a Trabant car with the money she had received.

 Arson attack

-Hepnarová’s father inherited a farm in the village of Zábrodí, which the family used for recreation.
+Hepnarová's father inherited a farm in the village of Zábrodí, which the family used for recreation.
 On the morning of 7 August 1970, using a bottle of gasoline, Hepnarová set fire to the door in the living area of the building.
 She hoped that the fire would reach the hayloft via a dormer and destroy the homestead.
 Her sister and two tenants - a married couple over the age of 75 - were asleep in the house at the time.
 They woke up and managed to extinguish the fire in time.
 The final damage was only 50 Kčs.
 Hepnarová was not suspected of the crime.
 She had approached the farm on foot at night after taking a taxi from Náchod.
 She confessed to the act during a psychiatric examination in 1973.
 As a motive, she stated that the property had become the cause of money disputes between her parents.